 For more information, check out our outbound opportunities.

 German is the most widely spoken native language in Europe.
-German studies at UNSW places a strong emphasis on integrating the study of social, historical and cultural developments of German-speaking countries into their contemporary European and international context.
-You’ll achieve a high level of communicative competence in German, providing you with a gateway to a critical understanding of this fascinating global economic superpower.
+German studies at UNSW places special emphasis on integrating the study of the social, historical and cultural developments in German society with the teaching of practical language skills.
+This approach aims to help you achieve a high level of communicative competence in German and gain a critical understanding of this fascinating modern European society and global economic superpower.

 German studies at UNSW places special emphasis on integrating the study of the social, historical and cultural developments in German society with the teaching of practical language skills.
 This approach aims to help you achieve a high level of communicative competence in German and gain a critical understanding of this fascinating modern European society.